-Lord Rama is much more than an historical person.
-He represents an inner connection of all humanity to the universal Self.
+Sri Rama is much more than an historical person.
+He represents the inner connection of humanity to the universal Self, Paramatman.
 Sita Devi is not a merely an extraordinary woman but the universal creative power manifesting through all of nature, Parashakti.
 Without understanding these deeper meanings, we will misinterpret the magnificent story of the Ramayana.

-Human life, though karmically bound to physical reality, is part of an infinite consciousness working through all of the nature.
-Developing that unbounded awareness and its complementary compassion is the real teaching behind such sacred depictions as Rama and Sita and their magical life story.
+Human life, though karmically bound to physical reality, is part of an infinite consciousness working through the whole of life.
+Developing that unbounded Self-awareness and its complementary compassion is the real teaching behind the sacred depictions of Rama and Sita and their magical life story.

 Sita and Rama as the Dual Cosmic Powers

-Trying to understand Rama and Sita in human terms reflects a limited perception and bondage to Maya, the realm of outer appearances.
-This does not mean that Rama and Sita had no human existence, but lived as manifestations of a transcendent reality.
-Rama as an avatar represents our highest spiritual potential.
+Trying to understand Rama and Sita in mere human terms reflects a limited perception and bondage to the realm of outer appearances.
+This does not mean that Rama and Sita had no human existence, but lived as incarnate manifestations of the transcendent reality.

-Yet Rama and Sita are not merely two separate individuals.
-Sita is Rama’s feminine reflection.
-Rama is Sita’s power of action.
+Rama and Sita are not two separate individuals.
+Sita is Rama’s feminine counterpart, like Shiva and Shakti, Vishnu and Lakshmi.
 Their physical manifestation reflects a deeper unity between the two.
 They are like the Sun and Moon, fire and water, earth and sky, consciousness and bliss.
-Their energies are all pervasive within and without, a universal metaphor.
+Their energies are all pervasive within and without, holding the entire fabric of existence.

-Rama and Sita do have an historical aspect in the ancient solar dynasty of kings and sages, where they are prominently mentioned.
-Rama and Sita are part of the greater history and culture of India and Asia, now extending to the entire world.
-The real question behind the Ramayana is not whether monkeys could speak or if Rama and Sita are politically correct by today’s opinions, but how we can live a higher truth.
-Valmiki in the Ramayana is asking us to awaken a poetic and yogic insight, much like the Vedic rishis, but through a portrayal that appeals to young and old alike, and embraces all nature and humanity.
+Rama and Sita are prominently mentioned in India’s ancient history in the solar dynasty of kings and sages.
+Yet Rama and Sita are an essential part of the greater history and culture of India and Asia, now extending to the entire world.
+The Ramayana is asking us to awaken a poetic and yogic insight, like the Vedic Rishis, in a magical story that appeals to young and old alike, and embraces all nature and humanity.

 The Ramayana revolves around Sita.
 Who is Sita?
 Sita is born of a furrow in the ground.
 She is one of the ayoni-jas or those not born of the womb.
 She is discovered by King Janaka during his yearly ceremonial plowing of the fields.
-Yet King Janaka is not a mere ordinary king either.
-He was the greatest philosopher king of ancient India, equal to the rishis.
+Yet King Janaka is not an ordinary king either.
+He was the greatest philosopher king (Rajarshi) of ancient India, equal to the Rishis.
 The Upanishads contain his profound dialogues with the sage Yajnavalkya.

-To honor Rama we must strive to live a life of dharma and sadhana.
+To honor Sri Rama we must strive to live a life of dharma and sadhana.
 We must be open to the space of cosmic consciousness beyond our biased human intellect and its conceited opinions.
-To do this we must become Sita and make our lives into a vision and a sacrifice.
+We must honor the role of Sita and make our lives into a vision and a sacrifice.
 We must sharpen our intellect as Lakshman to discern the eternal from the transient.
-We must awaken our inner Hanuman and direct our prana to attempt the highest and leap beyond our limitations.
-We must overcome our own Ravana, the intractable ignorance and ego urges within us.
+We must awaken our inner Hanuman and direct our prana to leap beyond all outer limitations.
+We must overcome our own inner Ravana, the intractable ignorance and ego urges within us.

 We all arise from Ayodhya, the divine city of the cosmic dharma, and must eventually return to it.
-We must move from an outer fixation to an inner view of life as a spiritual offering.
-Ayodhya is a divine city of profound wisdom, deep devotion and unity consciousness.
-Ayodhya as the city of dharma is an ideal within the hearts of all that welcomes every creature and every form of sincere aspiration.
-Lord Rama as the avatar of dharma exemplifies that our true duty is to serve all life, not merely to fulfill our personal desires.
-We have much to learn from this wonderful story, but must approach it with humility and discernment for its transformational secrets to unfold.
+We must move from an outer fixation on the physical body to an inner view of life as an endless expansion of unbounded awareness Ayodhya is the supreme abode of profound wisdom, deep devotion and unity consciousness within us.
+Ayodhya as the city of dharma is an ideal within the hearts of all that welcomes every creature and honors every form of sincere aspiration.
+Sri Rama as the avatar of Dharma exemplifies that our true duty is to serve all life, not merely to fulfill our personal desires.
+We have much to learn from his life, but must approach it with humility and discernment for its transformational secrets to unfold.
 These are revealed not when we analyze it by the mind but when we perceive it at the core of our being, the spiritual heart (hridaya), which is also Ayodhya.